spree/spree/guides/content/developer/deployment/deployment-service.md

 -   **Unicorn Workers** - This value is only required for servers with the **Application Server** role, and controls how many worker processes the unicorn master process will fork on startup.
-Setting this value correctly is important, see the [Overview & Deployment Options](server_configuration.html) Guide for details on memory requirements / workers.
+Setting this value correctly is important, see the <%= link_to "Overview & Deployment Options", 'server_configuration' %> Guide for details on memory requirements / workers.

 -   **Roles** - Select the required roles for the server, see the